pepstock-org/Charba-Wiki/versioned_docs/version-3.3/DataLabels.md

 These options are merged on top of the options defined at the chart and dataset levels.

-The following example shows as to set multi labels to a dataset:
+The following example shows how to set multiple labels to a dataset:

 ```java
 PieDataset dataset = chart.newDataset();